ChrstphrHll/npc_gen/students/Santaegus Etter.md

 ### Description
 - Firbolg Bard from Verdain
 - 2nd year Exploration student in Treskal
-- short wavy brunette hair that's braided, Blue eyes, and Pale Brown skin
+- shoulder length curly auburn hair that's plain, Blue eyes, and Pale Brown skin
 - Is Emotionally stable and Contradictory, and has Courage as their ideal

 ### Organizations